-Born in Lowell, President Meehan was one of seven children and grew up in a family where the importance of education was always stressed.
+Born in Lowell, President Meehan was one of seven children and grew up in a family where the importance of education was stressed.
 After attending the Lowell public schools, President Meehan, a first-generation college student, graduated cum laude from UMass Lowell in 1978 with a degree in education and political science.

 He was elected to the presidency after eight successful years as chancellor of the University of Massachusetts Lowell, where he led the campus on its rise to top-tier national university status, improving its performance in every sphere of activity.

-In 1991, President Meehan was appointed first assistant district attorney for Middlesex County.
-He managed a staff of more than 150 people, including 80 prosecutors, and established an innovative "priority prosecution" policy that targeted hardened criminals.
+President Meehan embraced a career in public service early in his life.
+He served as the deputy secretary of state for securities and corporations from 1986 to 1990.
+In 1991, he became first assistant district attorney for Middlesex County, managing a staff of more than 150, including 80 prosecutors, and establishing an innovative "priority prosecution" policy that targeted hardened criminals.

 After serving 14 years in Congress, President Meehan was elected chancellor of UMass Lowell in 2007.
-He made quality, diversity and access and affordability keystones of his vision to raise UMass Lowell's national and international reputation and its impact.
+He made quality, diversity and access and affordability keystones of his vision to raise UMass Lowell's national and international reputation and impact.
 During his eight-year tenure, UMass Lowell climbed into the top-tier of U.S. News & World Report's best national universities and was the third-fastest-rising institution on its list.

 In addition to his degree from UMass Lowell, President Meehan earned a master’s degree in public administration from Suffolk University in 1981 and a juris doctor from Suffolk University Law School in 1986.

-President Meehan currently resides in Andover with his wife, Ellen T. Murphy, and their two children, Robert Francis and Daniel Martin.
+President Meehan resides in Andover with his wife, Ellen T. Murphy, and their two children, Robert Francis and Daniel Martin.